kl0u/flink/docs/dev/libs/cep.md

 </div>

 <div data-lang="scala" markdown="1">
-The `select` method takes a selection function as argument, which is called for each matching event sequence.
+The `select()` method takes a selection function as argument, which is called for each matching event sequence.
-It receives a match in the form of `Map[String, Iterable[IN]]` where the key is the name of each state in your pattern sequence and the value is an Iterable over all accepted events for that state (`IN` is the type of your input elements).
+It receives a match in the form of `Map[String, Iterable[IN]]` where the key is the name of each pattern in your pattern sequence and the value is an Iterable over all accepted events for that pattern (`IN` is the type of your input elements).
-The reason for returning an iterable of accepted events for each state is that when using looping states (e.g. `oneToMany` and `times`), more than one events may be accepted for a given state.
+The events for a given pattern are ordered by timestamp.
+The reason for returning an iterable of accepted events for each pattern is that when using looping patterns (e.g. `oneToMany()` and `times()`), more than one event may be accepted for a given pattern.
 The selection function returns exactly one result per call.

 {% highlight scala %}
 def selectFn(pattern : Map[String, Iterable[IN]]): OUT = {